entur/entur-game-frontend/README.md

 In the project directory, you can run:

+### `npm install`
+Installs all the packages

 ### `npm run dev`

 Runs the app in development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>
-You will also see any lint errors in the console.
+You will also see lint errors in the console.

 ### `npm run build`